m7a/bo-z80-ti84plus-trtotp/README.md

 and allows them to be selected through an interactive menu displayed on the calculator.
 In terms of algorithms, _only_ TOTP using a HMAC-SHA-1 is supported.

+WARNING: Depending on what other applications you want to load on the calculator, the number of TOTP tokens supported can be much smaller.
+You can notice out of memory conditions by the calculator displaying `ERR:INVALID` upon trying to start the program or spontaneously resetting after terminating the application.

 Security Considerations
 =======================